Rehband/Getting-And-Cleaning-Data/README.md

 which can be downloaded from CRAN.
 The asumption is that the original data (*UCI HAR Dataset* folder) and the R script are in the same directory.

+The steps for running the main script are the following:

+1. Download the data from the link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+2. Extract the `"UCI HAR Dataset"` into your working directory

+3. Put the `"run_analysis.R"` script to your working directory

+4. Run `source("run_analysis.R")`

+Check out the working directory for the file `TidyData.txt`.

 You can read more about the data and the analysis in the [code book](CodeBook.md).

 References